Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 Cough

 Coughs can vary depending on the severity.
 Some are shallow and dry, while others sound deep and guttural.
-Visit EPIC Urgent Care in Palatine if your child:
+Visit EPIC Urgent Care in Streamwood if your child:

 • Has labored breathing